soc/soc.me/_languages/unified-condition-expressions.md

 The intention is to cut the different syntax options down to a single one that is still easily recognizable by users, not to minimize keywords (i. e. `a == b ? c : d`) or turn conditions into methods (like Smalltalk).

-#### Principles
+#### Considerations

-- The condition can be split between a common _discriminator_ and individual cases.
+- The condition can be split between a common _discriminator_ and individual cases.<br>
-  - This requires doing away with mandatory parentheses around the conditions.
+  This requires doing away with mandatory parentheses around conditions.
-  - This strongly suggests using a keyword (`then`) to introduce branches, instead of using curly braces, based on readability considerations.
-- The keyword `if` is chosen over other options like `match`, `when`, `switch` or `case` because it is keyword the largest number of developers are familiar with.
+- The keyword `if` is chosen over other options like `match`, `when`, `switch` or `case` as it is the keyword most developers are familiar with.

 #### Examples